awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-cloud-logic.rst

 #.
 Complete the :ref:`Get Started <add-aws-mobile-sdk>` steps before you proceed.

 #.
-Use the CLI to add api to your cloud-enabled back-end and app.
+Use the CLI to add api to your cloud-enabled backend and app.

       .. container:: option